 Sending of this message to the meter causes reset of application variables in the meter (message type SND_UD).
 What actually happens in the meter depends only on the meter.
 Majority of the following meters doesn't need this message.
 This message is used by: Communication with meters Sontex SUPERCAL.

 This message will turn the slave station into so-called selected) state.
 After the station is turned into the selected state, then it communicates as if its address was 253 (see Address), until any other station is turned into the selected state.
 The station is selected by so-called secondary address, which is defined by following: IdentNr = identification number of the meter, Manufac = identification number of the manufacturer, Version = meter version, Medium = measured medium.
-These items are defined on the "Data-sent" page and can be received from the meters, for example, by the "Common meter/Reading of generally configurated data" message when starting up the meter.
+These items are defined on the "Data-sent" tab and can be received from the meters, for example, by the "Common meter/Reading of generally configurated data" message when starting up the meter.

 Addressing stations by the secondary address is handy for for example:

 (message type SND_UD).
-Using this message won't be probably needed in most cases because the rate can be set directly in the meter and it is not advisable to change it during run of the application.
+Using this message will not be probably needed in most cases because the rate can be set directly in the meter and it is not advisable to change it during run of the application.
 Many meters can also adjust themselves to more baude rates, even if they were set to another rate.

 Except the standard data the meter can send the specific data that don't have the flag about the meaning and the unit any more.
 These data are always located after the standard data.
 If you know the meaning of these data (e.g. from the meter documentation), then even these data can be received in the message.
-It is sufficient to define next variables of corresponding types (Byte, Integer, Long) after already created variables on the "Data-received" page and then the value from the received message is stored in the corresponding variable without any conversion.
+It is sufficient to define next variables of corresponding types (Byte, Integer, Long) after already created variables on the "Data-received" tab and then the value from the received message is stored in the corresponding variable without any conversion.
 To be more specific, it is possible to define if the specific data are stored in the message in binary form (i.e. no conversion is needed) or in BCD code.
 If the specific data are in BCD code, then you can already mentioned variable "DataAttr" set to 1, and the driver converts the value into the binary form (it would be also possible not to convert it and to use the Pm.TransformValue method but it would be much more complicated).

 Some meters send data in more messages in the exact sequence.
 Even receiving the data can be done by this type of the message.
 You must configure more PmaCommMsg objects to individual messages, fill it the data respectively and then send the messages one after the other (by the PmaCommMsg.Run method).
 For these types of transfers the meter uses FCB flags (see FCB flag handling) and that's why the "FcbAttr" variable has to be set to 1.
 By this way some meters solve first of all reading the history.
 If you didn't set "FcbAttr" to 1, then you would have read only the 1st message (where there are current values only) all the time.
 If "FcbAttr" is set to 1, then the meter sends all messages it has - and sometimes it has really lots of them.
 For example the ABB SVM meter has stored historical data in 128 messages (fortunately of the same type, so that it is possible to read them by one object).